 Lie #1: Rare Coins Are Uniquely "Confiscation Proof"

-This falsehood keys on President Franklin D. Roosevelt's Executive Order #6102 which ordered citizens owning more than 5 ounces in gold coins to turn in the "excess" coins for dollars and made "hoarding" gold a crime.
+This falsehood keys on President Franklin D. Roosevelt's Executive Order #6102 which ordered citizens owning more than 5 ounces of gold coins to turn in the "excess" coins for dollars and made "hoarding" gold a crime.
 There was an exception made for truly rare and collectible gold coins (much of what numismatic salesmen sell today would not fall under this definition, by the way).
 Only months later, FDR devalued the dollar by almost 50% and reset the official price of gold to $35 per ounce.

 At that time, the dollar was formally backed by gold.
-Forcing the public to turn in its gold made it possible to expand the money supply in an effort to counteract deflationary pressures and fund massive new federal government spending programs.
+Forcing the public to turn in its gold made it possible to expand the money supply to counteract deflationary pressures and fund massive new federal government spending programs.
 But President Richard M. Nixon slammed shut the gold window in 1971, so money can now be printed without this important restraint.
 In other words, central planners no longer "need" your gold to pursue their inflationary policies.

 The "confiscation proof" argument spun by rare coin salesmen falls apart in two ways: